 Communication approach designed around the individual

-Mia is a non-verbal student with severe learning difficulties along with other medical diagnoses.
-This makes it hard for her to communicate her feelings to staff.
-This year, the team have been continuing to support Mia using a range of communication approaches – including physical gesturing, Makaton or adapted signs, and most recently Picture Exchange System – and ensuring what we teach is robust and consistent.
-These have been designed to work together in an inclusive communication approach so that she has choice over which method to use, and the best change of communicating her wants and needs effectively with those around her.
+Staff have been continuing to support Mia using a range of communication approaches – including physical gesturing, Makaton or adapted signs, and most recently Picture Exchange System – and ensuring what we teach is robust and consistent.
+These have been designed to work together in an inclusive communication approach so that she has choice over which method to use, and the best chance of communicating her wants and needs effectively with those around her.

 Through a multidisciplinary team approach, led by her Supervisor and Speech and Language Therapist working with Mia’s Tutor, a communication book has been created that allows anyone engaging with Mia to understand how she uses each communication method to full effect, and make it as accessible for her as possible.
 This means she is able to request for items with reduced prompting, decreasing her dependence on others, and in future will support her gaining a greater range of requests.